BGSpiegl/GCparagon/README.md

 -------------------------------------------------------------------------------------------------------------------

 GCparagon is a Python commandline tool for the rapid calculation and correction of fragment length specific GC biases in WGS cfDNA sequencing datasets for liquid biopsy applications.
-Code was developed for UNIX machines.
+Code was developed for UNIX machines but can be also used on Windows or MAC using the available singularity image (requires a working [singularity installation][singularity_installation]).

 GCparagon takes an aligned BAM file as input and processes the alignments in predefined genomic intervals to estimate GC bias in the sample.
 Important: the input BAM files must have been created using an alignment algorithm that conforms with the SAM format specification (e.g. [BWA MEM][bwa_mem]).
 GCparagon uses the observed template length (TLEN column in BAM) to estimate fragment length.
 (Preferably TLEN#1 as shown in [SAMv1.pdf][samtools_spec]).